[Analysis] Nord Stream 2 may be 'dead' after Putin's push into Ukraine

 But Dmitry Medvedev, a former president of Russia and now deputy chair of Russia's Security Council, warned that Berlin's decision would hit European wallets.

-"Welcome to the brave new world where Europeans are very soon going to pay €2,000 for 1,000 cubic metres of natural gas!," Medvedev crowded on Twitter.
+"Welcome to the brave new world where Europeans are very soon going to pay €2,000 for 1,000 cubic metres of natural gas!," Medvedev crowed on Twitter.

 Currently imports from Russia account for some 40 percent of EU gas demand — up from around 27 percent in 2013.